The Federal Government needs to respect States Rights.

 During his speech, he talked about the low-interest environment in the investment world and suggested concern over the possibility of increased fraud.
-His term of “equity-linked annuities” could cause investors to chase returns that were not available and to cause investors to make poor choices about the reality of returns.
+His term of “equity-linked annuities” could cause investors to chase returns that were not available and cause investors to make poor choices about the reality of returns.
 This could create a situation where the investor could become easy prey for fraudulent schemes that are cloaked as investments in complex securities.”

-What Commissioner Aguilar is forgetting is that protection currently exists and is managed on an active scale by each state Department of Insurance and has been doing so for over 100 years.
+Commissioner Aguilar is forgetting that protection currently exists and is managed on an active scale by each state Department of Insurance and has been doing so for over 100 years.
 What does Commissioner Aguilar think he and the SEC could bring to the table that is not already in place?
-What he will bring if he has his way is more and more creeping and unnecessary federal management of a system that is working correctly.
+He will bring if he has his way is more and more creeping and unnecessary federal management of a working system.
 It seems the SEC is salivating for control over a product that six sold by and managed by insurance companies.